sdanfort/snake_curvature/README.md

 A full example can be run, with the option to save the figure, tabulate reuslts (saved as .txt and .xls), and save data as a .mat struct in runCurvatureCode.m

-Note that a snake centerline .txt file is not provided, and you must update your file paths for the script to work.
+Note that a snake centerline .txt file is not provided, and you must update your file paths in runCurvatureCode.m

 Code written by Shannon Danforth